mwpastore/sinja/README.md

   and returns a serialized collection if non-empty, or the root metadata if present, or a HTTP status 204.

+**dedasherize**
+: Takes a string or symbol and returns the string or symbol with any and all dashes transliterated to underscores.

+**dedasherize_names**
+: Takes a hash and returns the hash with its keys dedasherized (deeply).
+  Useful for fixing up the hashes of attributes passed to the `create` and `update` action helpers before they are passed on to ORM methods.

 ### Performance

 Although there is some heavy metaprogramming happening at boot time, the end